OstadGeorge/APWorkshop/README.md

 ## Description
 This repository contain all of my AP course projects that I implemented.
 ## Sessions
-you can access each session by it's number in my branches by form session<number>.
+You can access each session by it's number in my branches by form `session<number>`.